Kopali: Demographics

+Kapali is a Muslim-majority suburb of Jamshedpur.
+Kopali is a multilingual city, with Urdu, Hindi and Bengali spoken by large populations.

 Infrastructure

 According to the District Census Handbook 2011, Seraikela Kharsawan, Kopali covered an area of 6.74 km2.
 It has an annual rainfall of 1,086.1 mm.
 Among the civic amenities, it had 15 km of roads with both closed and open drains, the protected water supply involved hand pump, tube well/ borewell, overhead tank.
 It had 6,351 domestic electric connections, 15 road lighting points.
 Among the medical facilities, it had 2 hospitals, 4 dispensaries, 4 health centres, 10 family welfare centres, 4 maternity and child welfare centres, 10 maternity homes, 2 nursing homes, 2 charitable hospital/ nursing homes, 10 veterinary hospitals, 5 medicine shops.
 Among the educational facilities it had 8 primary schools, 7 middle schools, 2 secondary schools, 1 senior secondary school, the nearest general degree college at Jamshedpur, 10 km away.
 It had 9 non-formal education centres (Sarva Shiksha Abhiyan).
 Among social, cultural and recreational facilities, it had 1 orphanage home, 2 auditorium/ community halls.
 Two important commodities it produced were ready-made clothes, furniture.
 It had the branch offices of 1 nationalised bank, 4 non-agricultural credit societies.